 Overall, earning the Wilderness Survival Merit Badge offers Scouts an invaluable set of skills and knowledge.
 It prepares them for safe and responsible outdoor adventures, while also equipping them to handle emergency situations should they arise.
 Whether you’re a Scout or a Scout leader, this badge provides a structured yet flexible framework for mastering the essentials of wilderness survival.

 Answers and Helps for the Wilderness Survival Merit Badge

 Help with Answers for the Wilderness Survival Merit Badge

-Find specific helps for some of the Wilderness Survival merit badge requirements listed below.
+Find specific helps for the Wilderness Survival merit badge requirements listed on this page.
 Some of these resources will just give the answers.
 Others will provide engaging ways for older Scouts to introduce these concepts to new Scouts.

 Wilderness Survival Merit Badge Requirement 1: Hazards and First Aid

 (a) Explain to your counselor the hazards you are most likely to encounter while participating in wilderness survival activities, and what you should do to anticipate, help prevent, mitigate, or lessen these hazards.